J. Andrew Yoho

 Andy earned his Bachelor of Science degree from Charleston Southern University and his Juris Doctor from the University of South Carolina School of Law.
 During law school, Andy worked for the South Carolina Senate Judiciary Committee and served as President of the Student Bar Association.
 Andy graduated from law school with honors as a member of the Order of the Wig and Robe and was presented with the Compleat Lawyer Bronze Medallion upon graduation.
 In 2014, Andy was named Young Alumnus of the Year by Charleston Southern University.

-Several Carlock Copeland Attorneys Attending The CLM’s 2018 Claims College in Baltimore, MD – September 5-8
+Several Carlock Copeland Attorneys Attend The CLM’s 2018 Claims College in Baltimore, MD – September 5-8

 September 5, 2018

-Melissa Bailey, Will Farley and Andy Yoho to attend the CLM Claims College held from September 5-8 at the Marriott Baltimore Waterfront (Conference Hotel), 700 Aliceanna Street, Baltimore, Maryland 21202.
-Angela Kopet has been asked to return as a faculty member for the Claims College's School of Casualty Claims, Angela will once again teach Level 2: Case Resolution: Development of a Negotiation Strategy.
-In addition, Angela has been named to the CLM's Executive Council for the School of Leadership for 2018, one of four positions supervising courses within the the Claims College School of Leadership.
+Melissa Bailey, Will Farley and Andy Yoho attended the CLM Claims College held from September 5-8 at the Marriott Baltimore Waterfront (Conference Hotel), 700 Aliceanna Street, Baltimore, Maryland 21202.
+Angela Kopet was asked to return as a faculty member for the Claims College's School of Casualty Claims, Angela taught Level 2: Case Resolution: Development of a Negotiation Strategy.
+In addition, Angela was named to the CLM's Executive Council for the School of Leadership for 2018, one of four positions supervising courses within the the Claims College School of Leadership.
 The CLM Claims College features more than 80 collaborative educational sessions and keynote presentations designed by industry professionals to help attendees gain the knowledge they need to be on the forefront of the industry.
 For more information on CLM or Claims College, click here.

 Several Carlock Copeland Attorneys in Attendance at Claims and Litigation Management Alliance’s (CLM) 2017 Claims College